“For where two or three gather in my name, there am I with them"

 Rev. Rich sees his job as Pastor as being called and trained to shepherd and disciple people but most of all to help individual congregations be the part of the Body of Christ that God needs them to be.

-Pam Montgomery, Blanche Richmond, Jerry Washabaugh, George Montgomery
+Pam Montgomery, Blanch Richmond, Jerry Washabaugh, George Montgomery

 Vickie Moss, Dee Porter, Shelly Pemberton